-Written case assignments will be accepted for grading by 11: 59 PM on the assigned due date.
+Written case assignments will be accepted for grading only by noon on the assigned due date.
 Please do not wait until the day the report is due to complete it.
 Computer viruses, printer problems, file or disc problems, etc. should all be detected and corrected before the due date.
 Successful business people plan to avoid such things.
 We will endeavour to return the cases to you in two to three weeks.